CarboxyDev/Effichron/README.md

 # Productivity Tracker

-An opinionated productivity tracking app meant for tracking the duration of your personal sessions for any task.
-Loaded with features to help you increase your productivity.
+A productivity tracking app meant for tracking the duration of your personal tasks and saving their progress online as sessions.

+## Features

+- Track all your important tasks and save your progress as sessions
+- Sync your data between different devices
+- Fast and easy sign-in using OAuth (Google, Discord and Github)
+- Complete mobile and desktop support
+- More features coming soon

 ## Tech stack

-Built using Next 13, Tailwind, Prisma, NextAuth, RadixUI and more.
+Built using Next 13, Tailwind, Prisma, NextAuth, RadixUI and other cool technologies.

-## Features

-- Mobile support
-- Sign in using oAuth (Google, Discord and Github )
-- Create tasks which you want to track
-- Track the time you spend on tasks using the timer
-- User interface for viewing and modifying your tasks
-- Save your progress as sessions
-- Sessions are saved in a database
-- User interface for viewing your saved sessions
-- More features coming rapidly..